University of Minnesota spinoff developing protective apparel raises $5.3M in first VC raise

 The company — which develops"green chemistry" solutions to neutralize viruses, mercury and other industrial-born pollution — said Tuesday it has raised $5.35 million in inaugural venture-capital funding.

-The round was led by Portland-based 3x5 Partners and included the U's Discovery Capital, as well as Claros board members Phil Soran and Jim Leslie, veteran local entrepreneurs.
-The firm also helped raise $1.5 million by individual investors earlier this year.
+The round was led by Portland-based 3x5 Partners and included the U's Discovery Capital.
+The firm also raised $1.5 million earlier this year from individuals investors, including Claros board members Phil Soran and Jim Leslie, veteran local entrepreneurs.

 "We're six months ahead of schedule," said CEO Michelle Bellanca, who added that Claros will begin generating significant revenue by early 2022.
 "We've blown through the milestones."